fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 CREATE INDEX geom_idx ON public.tiles USING GIST (geom_conv);
 ANALYZE public.tiles;
 CLUSTER public.tiles USING geom_idx;
-ANALYZE public.tiles;
+VACUUM ANALYZE public.tiles;
 ```

 ### 4.1 Validating Results

 In order to validate the query's accuracy, I ran the spatial query in QGIS and ran the same query in Postgres (with the coordinates manually entered) and compared the parcel ids in the results.
+Note that the ids in QGIS are one less than the ids in Postgres.
 One of the queries which was done on the boundary of two states is shown below.

 QGIS results:
 <img src="pics/QGIS_query_results.PNG" />